Notary Public: Duties, Jobs & How to Define Notaries

 Certified Copies

 Another typical duty for notaries is certifying copies of documents.
-This means they’re verifying that a copy of a document is a true and accurate reproduction of the original.
-I had to get a certified copy of my college diploma a while back, and the notary checked that the copy was identical before stamping it with their seal of approval.
+This means verifying that a copy of a document is a true and accurate reproduction of the original.
+For example, getting a certified copy of a college diploma requires a notary to check that the copy is identical before stamping it with their seal of approval.

 So, what actually happens when you get something notarized?
 It’s not as complicated as you might think.
-First things first, the notary needs to verify the identity of the person signing the document.
+First, the notary needs to verify the identity of the person signing the document.

 This is usually done by checking a government-issued ID like a driver’s license or passport.
-When I got my legal documents notarized, I had to hand over my driver’s license so the notary could confirm I was who I said I was.
-It’s a simple but important step to prevent fraud.
+The notary confirms the identity of the signer by reviewing the ID, a simple but important step to prevent fraud.

 Confirming Willingness and Awareness